 Now MuseScore will check for updates on every start and notify you, if need be.

 Check for update

-1. From the menu, select Help → Check for Update:
+1. Select Help → Check for Update

 2. A dialog will appear with the update status: either "No Update Available" or "An update for MuseScore is available:" followed by a link to download it.